SebastianHejberg/Seminar-Topics-in-Sovereign-Debt/README.md

 # Project Overview
 Welcome to our GitHub repository.
 Here, we have displayed the source code for our estimation and application of the model by *Collard, Habib, and Rochet (2015)*[^1], used for the seminar *"Topics in Sovereign Debt - Spring 2024"* at the University of Copenhagen.
-This project includes two Jupyter Notebook files: 'Data Load' and 'Main Model'.
+This project includes two Jupyter Notebook files: `Data Load` and `Main Model`.
 Below is a brief description of each file and how they work together to achieve our project's goals.

 ## Data Load
 The `Data Load.ipynb` file is responsible for importing and preparing data for analysis.
 This notebook contains: